marinaesia/marinaesia/README.md

 - 👋 Hi, I’m @marinaesia
 - 👀 I’m interested in screenwriting for Cinema and TV.
-- 🌱 I’m currently learning dramaturgo.
+- 🌱 I’m currently learning dramaturgy.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: marinahjp@gmail.com

 <!---
 marinaesia/marinaesia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.